Bentley97/NLU-1-assignment/README.md

 Hoping it will be appriciated, I created a Colab notebook because I had some problems in installing spaCy on my personal laptop.

 Anyway, I put code and report for each function all together in the notebook.

-You want to run it, you should be able to open it.
+If You want to run it, you should be able to open it clicking on "Open in Colab" at the top of the notebook.